 A Cookbook Editor's 7 Tips for Editing Brand Recipes

 You're at a specialty food company, and you want to encourage people to use your product.
-Recipes are the obvious and classic answer.
-Through recipes, you can give people new and interesting ways to use your product, and you can encourage people to keep your product on their shelves and use it more often.
+Recipe marketing is the obvious and classic answer.
+Through strategic recipe development, you can give people new and interesting ways to use your product, and you can encourage people to keep your product in their kitchens and use it more often.

 As a cookbook editor, I’m a big advocate of recipes as a content marketing tool for food companies—they’re the ultimate call to action, they give people an opportunity to have a hands-on experience with your brand, they can be an extension of your brand voice, and recipes can be good tools for your SEO, too.